 Promoting the science of geographic and epidemiologic ophthalmology

 The aim of ISGEO is to promote the science of geographic and epidemiologic ophthalmology among all people and nations.
 This aim encompasses the epidemiological, clinical, educational, environmental and cultural aspects of eye disease, prevention of blindness, preservation of sight and visual rehabilitation.
-ISGEO provides a forum for presentation and discussion of research findings, focussing on developing countries.
-As epidemiology encompasses the control of diseases in population, research presentations are welcomed in areas such as operational research, health economics and health systems research.
+ISGEO provides a forum for presentation and discussion of research findings, focussing on low resource countries.
+As epidemiology encompasses the control of diseases in population, research presentations are welcomed in areas such as operational research, health economics, health systems research and qualitative research.

 Ophthalmic Epidemiology publishes editorials, scientific articles, review articles, news notes, scientific notes, letter and book reviews on all subjects and topics related to ophthalmic epidemiology, public health and prevention of blindness.

 2018 ISGEO Congress

 The next ISGEO meeting will be on September 11th and 12th, at the Indian Institute of Public Health (IIPH), Public Health India Foundation (PHFI), Hyderabad, India.
 We are expecting over 100 delegates from all over the world.
 The meeting is immediately before the International Agency for the Prevention of Blindness (IAPB) Council of Members meeting (September 13th – 16th).

 Theme “Universal Eye Health Coverage”

 Membership/Registration for 2018 ISGEO Congress

 Membership of ISGEO and for online access to Ophthalmic Epidemiology is £180.00 per annum.